About the Velocity program

 As a student, Mike spent several years at the University of Waterloo, completing an undergraduate degree in Math and a Masters in Management of Technology.

-As our Operations Manager, Nancy makes sure everything at Velocity runs smoothly.
+As our Associate Director, Nancy makes sure everything at Velocity runs smoothly.
 Immersed in an energetic atmosphere, she finds it inspiring to be around passionate students who are working hard to make their entrepreneurship dreams a reality.
 To her, success means finding your passion; something Velocity students do every day.
 Nancy has been part of Waterloo for 20 years, both as a student and a staff member in Development & Alumni Affairs, Communications & Public Affairs and Marketing & Undergraduate Recruitment.

-Manager, Velocity Foundry
+Associate Director, Velocity Foundry

 Peter provides design, manufacturing, and process support to companies involved with the brand new Foundry program.
 Gained from a long and diverse career in mechanical engineering and manufacturing, Peter specializes in supporting the teams with the expertise needed to develop physical product.
 Peter’s favourite thing about Velocity is working with the incredible array of companies and entrepreneurs involved with the program.
 He is incredibly happy to be able to share everything he has done in his career to help teams develop their ideas.
 Their intelligence, enthusiasm, and spirit is awe inspiring to see and keeps Peter’s love of engineering alive.

-Manager, Velocity Garage
+Associate Director, Velocity Garage

 Wes is overseer and uber coach at Velocity Garage, a startup incubation space focused on building great software companies from concept to commercialization.